krypted/TheHistoryOfComputingPodcast/Books.md

 1. Free as in Freedom, Sam Williams
 1. Broad Band, Claire L. Evans
 1. The One Device, Brian Merchant
+1. Ghost in the Wires: My Adventures as the World's Most Wanted Hacker, Kevin Mitnick
+1. Exploding the Phone: The Untold STory of the Teenagers and Outlaws Who Hacked Ma Bell, Phil Lapsley
+1. iWoz, Steve Wozniak, Gina Smith
+1. Fire in the Valley: The Birth and Death of the Personal Computer, Michael Swaine, Paul Freiberger
+1. Coders, Clive Thompson
+1. The Four: The Hidden DNA of Amazon, Apple, and Facebook, Scott Galloway
+1. A People's History of Computing in the United States, Joy Lisi Rankin
+1. In the Plex: How Google Thinks, Works, and Shapes Our Lives, Steven Levy
+1. Delayed Response: The Art Of Waiting, Jason Farman
 1. Sunburst and Luminary: An Apollo Memoir, Don Eyles and David R. Scott
+1. Ludicrous: The Unvarnished Story of Tesla Motors, Edward Niedermeyer
 1. Blood, Sweat, and Pixels: The Triumphant, Turbulent Stories Behind How Video Games Are Made, Jason Schreier
 1. The Codebreakers: The Comprehensive History of Secret Communication from Ancient Times to the Internet, David Kahn
 1. The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography, Simon Singh
+1. The Code: Silicon Valley and the Remaking of America, Margered O'Mara
+1. Gods and Robots, Adrienne Mayor
 1. How Not to Network a Nation: The Uneasy History of the Soviet Internet, Benjamin Peters
 1. From Newspeak to Cyberspeak: A History of Soviet Cybernetics, Slava Gerovitch
 1. A History Of Computer Operating Systems: Unix, Dos, Lisa, Macintosh, Windows, Linux, Jon Watson
 1. Just for Fun: The Story of an Accidental Revolutionary, Linus Torvalds and David Diamond
 1. Sid Meier's Memoir!, Sid Meier
 1. GPS Declassified: From Smart Bombs to Smartphones, Richard Easton and Eric Frazier
+1. Mindf-ck: Cambridge Analytica, Christopher Wylie
 1. Microsoft's First Generation: Cheryl Tsang
 1. Empires of Light, Jill Jonnes
 1. A Mind at Play: How Claude Shannon Invented the Information Age, Rob Goodman, Jimmy Soni